0xDDoS/0xDDoS.github.io/README.md

 [ 158] Disastrous Necromancer
 [ 128] Returned from Hell
 [ 167] Log in With Max Level

 [  54] The Return of The Disaster-Class Hero
+[    ]Regressor Instruction Manual | How to Use a Returner

 [ 108] The Reincarnation of the Forbidden Archmage
 [ 176] Archane Sniper
 [  78] Life of a Quack Healer